iOS 16 Beta Problems: 5 Things You Need to Know

 Where to Find Feedback

-If you’re currently using the iOS 16 beta or thinking about downloading it, make sure you keep an eye on feedback from early adopters.
-Their feedback will give you a look at the most prominent issues.
+If you’re currently using the iOS 16 beta or thinking about downloading it, make sure you keep an eye on feedback from those using it.
+This feedback will give you a look at the most prominent issues.

 If you’re using an older iPhone or you’re having a good experience on an older version of iOS 15, you’ll want to dig into feedback before you jump to the beta.

-If your iPhone is currently on iOS 15.4.1 or an older version of iOS 15, there’s no way back to your version of iOS once you install the iOS 16 beta on your phone.
+If your iPhone is currently on iOS 15.6 or an older version of iOS, there’s no way back to your current version of iOS once you install the iOS 16 beta on your phone.

 There are a few places to check for iOS 16 beta feedback.
 You can check YouTube for information about your device.
 We’re starting to see feedback about bugs, performance issues, and the overall speed of the beta.